 Records, in accordance with the Monitoring Requirements, to document water quality monitoring for spills in which a net volume of 50,000 gallons or greater reached a surface water.

-Record Keeping per System-specific Reduced Reporting
+Record Keeping for Category 4 Spills and Exfiltration Events

-An Enrollee that receives Deputy Director approval of its Reduced Reporting Request per section 5.20 of this General Order (System Specific Reduced Reporting) must maintain records of all Category 4 spill information in accordance with the corresponding Reduced Reporting Request Approval.
+An Enrollee must maintain records of all Category 4 spill information and exfiltration event information and incude a summary in the corresponding Annual Report.

 Sewer System Telemetry Records